-The Downtown Stratford BIA conducts its Board Meeting on the fourth Tuesday of each month at 6:15 pm, currently via Zoom.
+The Downtown Stratford BIA conducts its Board Meeting on the fourth Tuesday of each month at 6:15 pm, at the Stratford Public Library.
 All BIA members, property owners and the public are welcome to attend.
 Please contact [email protected] for meeting details.

 Beautification / Holiday (seasonal) Working Group